XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Methodology

-The prediction of the next event type, based on the latent embedding \( H_L \) of past events, is achieved through a dense transformation layer followed by a softmax function.
+\textbf{Event type prediction} The prediction of the next event type, based on the latent embedding \( H_L \) of past events, is achieved through a dense transformation layer followed by a softmax function.
 This process generates the predicted probability distribution of the event type.
-We calculate the cross-entropy loss using the true event type labels and this predicted probability distribution, thus optimizing the model for accurate event type prediction.
+We calculate the cross-entropy loss $\mathcal{L}_p$ using the true event type labels $y_{i}$ and the predicted probability distribution of event type $P_{i}$ , \ie $ \mathcal{L}_p = - \sum_{i} y_{i} \log(P_{i}) $, thus optimizing the model for accurate event type prediction.